-- Your interest rate.
+Your interest rate.
 The higher the rate the more you pay in interest.
 If you’re borrowing a lot of money even a small difference in the rate can add hundreds or even thousands of dollars to your repayments.

-- How much your property costs.
+How much your property costs.
 The price of the property determines everything else.

 How much you’re borrowing (and your deposit size).
 If you’ve saved up a large deposit you won’t have to borrow as much, making your repayments lower.

-- Fees.
+Fees.
 These may have less impact than the interest rate, but mortgage fees can add up.
 A loan’s comparison rate can help you understand how fees and the interest rate affect your costs.

-- Government charges.
+Government charges.
 When buying a property you should factor in paying other government charges.

 The mortgage application process seems complex and scary.
 But once you break it down it’s not that hard.
 Preparation is key:

-- Is your credit file in order?
+Is your credit file in order?
 Find out how to get a copy of your credit file and make sure there are no errors on it.
 If you have defaults or late repayments on your file, make sure you can explain them.
 Close any credit cards you’re no longer using.

-- Are you getting a joint loan?
+Are you getting a joint loan?
 Think about how strong your relationship is with the other party.
 Changes to your relationship could make it hard if one party wishes to sell their part of the property.

 Are you eligible for the loan?
 Borrowers generally need to be over 18 years of age.
 There are other requirements too, but those depend on the lender.
-Some will want you to have a good credit rating.
+Some will want you to have a good credit score.
 Others might not allow you to buy inner city apartments.
 Always read the eligibility criteria before applying.

 If you provide all the required information, your lender can approve your loan in 2 – 3 business days.
 Some lenders even advertise that they will provide a decision in as little as 60 minutes.
 Remember that the more complicated an application, the longer approval can take.

 Pre-approval means your lender will “conditionally” approve you for a specific loan amount.
 It’ll take into account your income, debts and liabilities when deciding this.
 It’s usually extended for a few months, allowing you to look for a property with a bit more confidence.
 It’s important to note that pre-approval conditions can differ depending on the lender.
-Read our expert explanation of pre-approval to find out what to look for.

 What paperwork do I need to give my lender when applying for a mortgage?